 |

-approach road is only a unsealed single lane track
+The approach road is only a unsealed single lane

-and that leads past numerous termite hills and low
+track and that leads past numerous termite hills and

-Necked Lizard looking on..
-The track into this section
+frilled Necked Lizard looking on..
+The track into

-Lost City can be access by horseback, trail bike,
+City can be access by horseback, trail bike, mountain

 to the Lost City, and